 - Designer, Vivat!
 Vivat Regina!

-- Designer, A Doll’s House, Forum Theatre, Billingham and Paul Elliott and Duncan C Weldon for Triumph Theatre Productions
+- Designer, A Doll’s House, Forum Theatre Billingham and Paul Elliott and Duncan C Weldon for Triumph Theatre Productions

-- Designer, Close the Coalhouse Door by Alan Plater
+- Designer, Close the Coalhouse Door

-- Designer, After The Rain
+- Designer, After the Rain

 - Designer, Big Bad Mouse